 2. Sluggish performance

-You may also experience continued running of applications despite efforts to close them, or even have the phone itself crash and/or restart repeatedly.
+Do you find your phone frequently freezing or specific applications crashing?
+This could be a sign that malware is overloading your phone’s resources or interfering with other applications.
+You may also experience continued running of applications despite efforts to close them, or even have your phone crash and/or restart repeatedly.

-3. High data usage
+4. High data usage

-4. Outgoing calls or texts you didn’t send
+5. Outgoing calls or texts you didn’t send

-5. Mystery pop-ups
+6. Mystery pop-ups and apps

-6. Unusual activity on any accounts linked to the device
+7. Unusual activity on any accounts linked to the device

 In this case, you could be at risk for identity fraud, where criminals open new accounts or lines of credit in your name, using information taken from your breached accounts.
 It’s a good idea to change your passwords – without updating them on your phone – before running a security sweep on your phone itself.